Jowjow/wordpress_provisioning/README.md

   PS: The `site.yml` playbook runs both the setup and update roles' tasks.

+Also, a Jenkins job(on the known Jenkins instance) is ran everytime a push is made to this repository's master branch.

-For more information take a dive into the code.
+For more information take a dive into the code or reach out for any questions.